panda-official/DriftPythonClient/docs/panda_drift.md

 The AI Services process the input data and provide metrics as results.
 They could be anomaly scores, coordinates of detected objects etc.

-As you may notice, we have two types of data: processed input and metrics. _PANDA|Drift_ keeps a history for both of them, but it does it differently for both and for different purposes:
+As you may notice, we have two types of data: processed input and metrics. _Drift Core_ keeps a history for both of them, but it does it differently for both and for different purposes:

-* Metrics are results of work an AI application does and this is data that users need.
+* Metrics are results of work of an AI application and this is data that users usually need.
 To store it, we use InfluxDB and keep data for long term storage.
 * Input Data are mostly needed for training and model validation.
 We store it short term as blobs and use Minio to provide HTTP access to it.